Chart Color Schemes

 The level of residential development activity in Munno Para was found to be higher than 90% of real estate markets across the country

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Munno Para has recorded approximately 130 residential properties granted approval annually.
-Over the past five financial years, between FY21 and FY25, around 653 homes were approved, with a further 87 approved in FY26 to date.
-On average, 2.4 people have moved to the area per new home constructed over these five years, indicating solid demand that supports property values.
+Based on AreaSearch analysis of ABS building approval numbers, Munno Para has recorded around 130 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 653 homes were approved, with another 87 approved so far in FY-26.
+On average, about 2.4 people per year have moved to the area for each new home constructed during this period, indicating solid demand which supports property values.

 New homes are being built at an average expected construction cost of $327,000.
-This year, commercial development approvals totalled $13.4 million, suggesting balanced commercial development activity in the area.
-Compared to Greater Adelaide, Munno Para has somewhat elevated construction levels, recording 45.0% above the regional average per person over the five-year period.
-This level is also well above the national average, reflecting strong developer confidence in the area.
+This financial year has seen $13.4 million in commercial development approvals, suggesting balanced commercial development activity in the area.
+Compared to Greater Adelaide, Munno Para records somewhat elevated construction levels, with 45.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
+This level is well above the national average, reflecting strong developer confidence in the area.

-New building activity shows 97.0% detached dwellings and 3.0% attached dwellings, preserving Munno Para's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+New building activity shows 97.0% detached dwellings and 3.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
 The location has approximately 35 people per dwelling approval, indicating an expanding market.
-Future projections show Munno Para adding 1,991 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Future projections show Munno Para adding around 1,700 residents by 2041, according to the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development